GitOps with control planes

 This configuration turns off Argo CD auto pruning, preventing the deletion of Crossplane resources.

-Next, configure the resource inclusions and exclusions.
-By default, Argo CD attempts to enumerate some Kubernetes resource types that don’t exist in a managed control plane.
-You must update these rules so Argo CD can sync correctly.
-Add a resource exclusion for `nodes` to the data section as below:
+Next, configure the auto respect RBAC for the Argo CD controller.
+By default, Argo CD attempts to discover some Kubernetes resource types that don’t exist in a managed control plane.
+You must configure Argo CD to respect cluster’s RBAC rules so that Argo CD can sync.
+Add a resource.respectRBAC to the data section as below.

 apiVersion: v1